nasa/batchee/README.md

 - `-h`, `--help`            show this help message and exit
 - `-v`, `--verbose`  Enable verbose output to stdout; useful for debugging

+---
+This package is NASA Software Release Authorization (SRA) # LAR-20440-1